 194 cases who completed treatment after assessment and referral from the spinal unit were available for analysis.
 Their mean age was 52 years (SD 14.59) ranging from 16 to 83 years of age.
 42% of the participants were male and the population was almost exclusively white.
 46% of the sample was employed, 28% were retired and 15% were either on sick leave or claiming incapacity benefit.
 The majority, 53%, had had low back pain for over 5 years with only 10% having suffered for less than 6 months.
 2.5% were undertaking litigation regarding their back pain.

 Of the initial n=196 cases 70% n=137 satisfactorily completed and returned the 6 month questionnaire and of these 70% n=96 satisfactorily completed and returned the12 month longitudinal follow up.
-Table 1 shows that the demographic make up of respondents at discharge, 6 months and 1 year is very similar, indicating a lack of selection bias between respondents who did and did not return follow up questionnaires.
+Table 1 shows that the demographic make-up of respondents at discharge, 6 months and 1 year is very similar, indicating a lack of selection bias between respondents who did and did not return follow up questionnaires.

 Measures